 - Air source heat pumps

-- Ground source heat pumps and
+- Ground source heat pumps

-- Water source heat pumps
+- Water source heat pumps.

 Eligibility for the scheme